safesoftware/FMETraining/ServerAdmin4Scalability/Exercise1_JobQueues.md

 ---

-Your GIS department is all onboard with FME Server and translating jobs with the Web User Interface, but jobs are always being queued, even the quick translations.
-You are wondering if there is a way to set aside one of the FME Server engines for quick translations only so that you and your fellow technical analysts do not have to wait too long for your smaller jobs to complete.
+Your GIS department is all onboard with FME Server and translating jobs with the web interface, but jobs are always being queued, even the quick translations.
+You are wondering if there is a way to set aside one of the FME Server Engines for quick translations only so that you and your fellow technical analysts do not have to wait too long for your smaller jobs to complete.
 With job queues you can allocate specific engines to specific tasks.

 ---